kugurst/git-lunch-and-learn/git-recitation-notes.md

 - `fetch` is a command used to retrieve the changes from remote repositories
 	- `--all` fetches all types of changes from all remote repositories
 - Every remote has a name used to refer to it.
-	- `origin` is the conventionl name for the "main" remote
+	- `origin` is the conventionl name for the "m4in" remote

-- `clone` also does all the above for us:
+- `clone` also does all the above four us:

 ```
 $ git clone ~/Documents/repos/lunch-and-learn copy-of-lunch-and-learn